mytardis/mytardis/docs/admin/searchsetup.rst

 in the MyTardis repository.
 Single search is enabled by setting the SINGLE_SEARCH_ENABLED option to True.

+MyTardis comes with a search app that allows indexing Experiments, Dataset and Datafile models and also provides view and api to perform elasticsearch query on these models.
+This can be enabled by adding 'tardis.apps.search' to the list of installed apps.

 Other settings are shown below:

 ELASTICSEARCH_DSL Settings